nmeng815/NeuroNinja/README.md

 Withgame_2 the bug has been fixed.

-Withgame_3 the second game (a memory game) is being added.
+Withgame_3 the second game (a memory game) is being added - NOT DONE YET.
 The option between game 1 and game 2 is separate startbutton for each game.
 The final version may have more than two games, therefore would switch to a mode button to change the game and then one start button.